daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 .. image:: images/n02n023ecdf-1.png
 .. image:: images/n02n024ecdf-1.png

-This is one false negative in thirty unique test pairs.
+One false negative in thirty unique test pairs at 95% confidence is on the successful side of expectations.

-Turning now to the tests that should be expected to fail, the following block will run the comparisons between datasets from different distributions.
+Turning instead to tests that should be expected to fail, the following block runs comparisons between datasets from different distributions.

 .. sourcecode:: bash